Genetics, Genomics & Evolution

 Programming skills and software tools for building automated bioinformatics pipelines and computational biology analyses.
 Emphasis on UNIX tools and R libraries for distilling raw sequencing data into interpretable results.
 For students familiar with UNIX and with some programming experience in Python, R, or C/C++.

-Size Limit: 15 (not required of GS students but gets considerable interest)
+Capacity Limit: 15 (not required of GS students but gets considerable interest)

-Offered SPR, 1.5 credits, Weeks 1-5
+Offered SPR, 1.5 credits, Weeks 1-5.
+Course not currently being offered

 Spotlight